Search

 Figure 1: 4K RR (IOPS)

 Let’s start with the 4K random read test, where Figure 1 showcases the performance in IOPS.
-The S2D in the mirror-accelerated parity configuration with workload in the mirror tier reaches a remarkable 833,000 IOPS at 4 IO depth, scaling up to 2,653,000 IOPS at 128 IO depth.
+The S2D in the Nested mirror-accelerated parity configuration with workload in the mirror tier reaches a remarkable 833,000 IOPS at 4 IO depth, scaling up to 2,653,000 IOPS at 128 IO depth.

 Comparatively, the StarWind VSAN NVMe-oF HA scenario peaks at 881,000 IOPS at 128 IO depth.
 Here, S2D outshines StarWind VSAN with approximately 200% more IOPS at higher depths.